DB4SCW/mememonth_website/README.md

 You can then add the callsigns for this new event and the page will fill up again.

 ## API
-This website provides an API for other websites to use it as an authoratativ data source for registered special event callsigns.
+This website provides an API for other websites to use it as an authoritative data source for registered special event callsigns.
 You can reach it at: ```https://your.site.here/api.php```

 If you just call it like this, it will give you all callsigns ever as a JSON file.